Francis Scarpaleggia: Political career

 Scarpaleggia's involvement in politics began as a volunteer in the riding of Mount Royal during the 1981 Quebec election, working for the Liberal incumbent John Ciaccia, who was re-elected to the provincial legislature.
 Following the election, which saw the separatist Parti Québécois elected for a second term, he remained active as a grassroots provincial Liberal organizer, notably serving as the youngest riding president (Mount Royal provincial riding association) in the Quebec Liberal Party at the time.
 In 1984, he became involved in the Liberal Party of Canada in the federal riding of Mount Royal.

 Prior to being elected, he worked from 1994 to 2004 as legislative assistant to Clifford Lincoln, a former environment minister in the Quebec government who then served, after entering federal politics, as parliamentary secretary to the Minister of the Environment and then as chair of the House of Commons Standing Committee on Canadian Heritage.

 Scarpaleggia was first elected to Parliament in the 2004 Canadian federal election following a competitive local nomination contest.

 Since first being elected, he has focused on issues of freshwater protection, introducing various water bills and motions in the House of Commons, including a bill to ban bulk-water exports.
 As a member of the House of Commons environment committee, he has initiated water-focused studies such a study on the Alberta oilsands industry's impacts on the Athabasca River watershed.

 In 2005, Scarpaleggia was among a minority of Liberal MPs who voted against Bill C-38, legislation that formally legalized same-sex marriage in Canada.
 The following year, in 2006, he again broke with the Liberal Party by voting in favour, with the Conservatives, on a motion that called on the House of Commons to introduce legislation to restore the traditional definition of marriage, while preserving civil unions and respecting existing same-sex marriages.
 Scarpaleggia today supports same-sex marriage.
 On abortion, he is pro-choice.
 He has been publicly critical of the Constitution's notwithstanding clause, especially its pre-emptive use.

 In 2025, during the Liberal leadership race following Justin Trudeau's resignation as the Liberal leader, Scarpaleggia endorsed Mark Carney.

-On May 26, 2025, Scarpaleggia was elected as the 40th Speaker of the House of Commons, one of six MPs, including incumbent Speaker and fellow Liberal MP Greg Fergus, seeking the position.
+On May 26, 2025, Scarpaleggia was elected as the 40th speaker of the House of Commons, one of six MPs, including incumbent sspeaker and fellow Liberal MP Greg Fergus, seeking the position.

+At the time of the 2025 Canadian federal election, he lived in Sainte-Anne-de-Bellevue.